Your Visit to the British Museum

 Plan to visit the most famous objects of the museum at the first opening hour of the late night hour.
 Reserve the middle of the day for the less popular galleries.
 So see the Parthenon Sculptures or the Rosetta Stone first thing in the morning or during a late night session.

-The museum offers fee tours and fee-based tours.
-Confirm availability via the web-site.
+The museum offers free tours and fee-based tours.
+Confirm availability via the website or at the information counter.
 There are also many private tours available depending on your interests.
 A tour is a good way to gain an introductory overview of the many collections.

 Take multiple visits and breaks

 Entry to the British Museum is free so do not feel you need to see everything in one visit.
 Spread your visit over multiple visits and take breaks for food and hydration.
 Watching people during a tea or coffee break is a great way to refresh in between highlights.

 Prepare in advance

 Research the best underground tube location from your home base and how to get to the museum from the train station.
-None of the tube exits are conveniently located across from the museum, so there are a few blocks to be walked.
+None of the tube exits is conveniently located across from the museum, so there are a few blocks to be walked.
 It is best to prepare in advance with a general idea of how to get to the museum using a map.

 Use the Museum Map

 A map with the general layout of the museum, descriptions for the important galleries and highlight attractions within the museum is a useful aid.
 Maps are available at the enquiries desk and the bookshop offers more detailed guides.

 Great Russell Street, London, United Kingdom.